Dreambound

 1. Long-haul trucking: Long-haul trucking involves driving over long distances, often crossing state lines or even traveling across the country.
 Long-haul truck drivers are responsible for transporting goods from one location to another, sometimes spending several days or weeks on the road.
 This career path can offer the opportunity to see different parts of the country and experience an adventurous lifestyle.

-2. Regional trucking: Regional trucking involves driving within a specific region or area, typically within a few hundred miles of your home base.
+2. Regional trucking: Regional trucking involves driving within a specific region or area, typically within a few hundred miles from your home base.
 Regional truck drivers may have more consistent routes and schedules compared to long-haul truck drivers.
 This career path can be a good option for those who prefer to be closer to home or have more regular time off.

 3. Local trucking: Local trucking involves driving within a specific local area, such as a city or county.
 Local truck drivers typically have set routes and schedules and may be responsible for making deliveries or pickups within a specific area.
 This career path can offer a better work-life balance and the opportunity to be home every night.